Overwhelming Infection with Group B beta-hemolytic Streptococcus Associated with Circumcision and Death

 DISCUSSION

 Because circumcision was delayed in this child until 6 weeks of age, the relationship between the operation and his subsequent infection were clear-cut, unlike the situation in some previous reports.
 Estimates of the frequency of infection vary widely although it is generally stated that serious infection is a rare event.
 The interpretation of what constitutes an infected circumcision is problematic because the wound often has some exudate and erythema without other definite signs of infection.
 Even if the wound looks uninfected, it is possible that it may serve as a portal of entry for bacteria.
-Tooth brushing, proctoscopy, and a variety of other "innocuous" procedures causing a break in the epithelial barriers have been documented to cause bacteremia.
+Tooth brushing, proctoscopy, and a variety of other innocuous procedures causing a break in the epithelial barriers have been documented to cause bacteremia.
 It would not be surprising if circumcision also caused bacteremia.
 This, coupled with the natural tendency of physicians not to ascribe a poor outcome to an elective procedure, may have led to gross underestimates of the frequency of life threatening infectious complications.
 In one retrospective series of more than 900,000 male births, there were no deaths attributed to infection.8 The incidence of neonatal sepsis is estimated at 1:300 to 1:1,600 live births.
 With the usual male predominance (approximately 2:1), one might have expected between 700 and 3,900 in this large study.
 Since the rate of circumcision during the years of study was 61%, there must have been many males who were circumcised and who became septic but in whom the two events were not judged to have been related.

 Despite the marked male predominance, few reviews of neonatal sepsis mention how many infants were circumcised.
 Although one series suggests that circumcision is a major cause of sepsis in newborn male infants9 most make no conclusion regarding a relationship.
 The marked excess of sepsis in male infants has been assumed to reflect the biologic inferiority of a single dose X chromosome.
-It has been noted that two X chromosomes cause greater genetic heterogeneity for X-linked genes involved in immunoglobulin synthesis,10 thymic function, and glucose-6-phosphate dehydrogenase related phagocytic cell formation.11 Although differences in infection susceptibility do exist in both man and experimental animals,12 seldom is the female advantage more exaggerated than in the neonatal period.
+It has been noted that two X chromosomes cause greater genetic heterogeneity for X-linked genes involved in immunoglobulin synthesis,110 thymic function, and glucose-6-phosphate dehydrogenase related phagocytic cell formation.11 Although differences in infection susceptibility do exist in both man and experimental animals,12 seldom is the female advantage more exaggerated than in the neonatal period.
 It would seem that a reasonable explanation for some of these infections in male infants is that they routinely have the integrity of their integument violated in a moist, warm, contaminated area.
 Much has been made of the umbilicus as a portal of entry for bacteria, partly because of its proximity to the perineum.
 However, few fears have been voiced that an iatrogenic perineal wound may pose a risk of potentially greater importance.

 Thomas G. Cleary, MD;Steve Kohl, MD

-The University of Texas Medical School, Houston
+External link The University of Texas Medical School, Houston

 References